Debt Reduction Task Force, Restoring America’s Future, Bipartisan Policy Center, November 2010

-- Require states to cap awards for noneconomic and punitive damages for medical malpractice and test other reforms to the malpractice system.
+- Require states to cap awards for non-economic and punitive damages for medical malpractice and test other reforms to the malpractice system.

 - Reform the sustainable growth rate mechanism for physician payments.

-- Cap the exclusion for employer-provided benefits in 2018 and phase out over 10 years.
+- Cap the exclusion for employer-provided benefits in 2018 and phase it out over 10 years.
 This would replace the “Cadillac tax” that is part of the Affordable Care Act.

 The task force proposed several changes to Social Security to ensure its long-run sustainability.
 Major reforms include increasing the portion of wages subject to the payroll tax to 90 percent, changing the cost-of-living calculation, indexing the benefit formula for increases in life expectancy, reducing benefit growth for the top 25 percent of beneficiaries, and covering newly hired state and local government workers.
-To aid the most at-risk populations, the task force proposed an increase in the minimum benefit for long-term low-wage earners and the most vulnerable elderly.
+To aid the most at-risk populations, the task force proposed increasing the minimum benefit for long-term low-wage earners and the most vulnerable elderly.

 Cuts and reforms to smaller federal programs were projected to save $89 billion by 2020.
-The task force recommended that farm program spending be reduced by eliminating payments to producers with an adjusted gross income over $250,000, consolidating and capping conservation programs, and reforming crop insurance.
+The task force recommended reducing farm program spending by eliminating payments to producers with an adjusted gross income over $250,000, consolidating and capping conservation programs, and reforming crop insurance.
 In addition, they proposed changing the benefit calculation for civilian government retirees and changing the age at which career military personnel can retire.

 Domenici, Pete, and Alice Rivlin.
 2010.
 “Restoring America’s Future.”
 Washington, DC: Bipartisan Policy Center.